PTS 601: Transit Services

 ASU and its vendors/contractors are not responsible for items left on the shuttles.

-All contracted intercampus shuttles are equipped with GPS, WIFI, and Automatic Passenger Counts.
+All contracted intercampus shuttles are equipped with GPS, WIFI, and Automatic Passenger Counts, unless otherwise noted.

 Be sure to sign up for updates on traffic delays for the shuttles on Facebook and Twitter at: @asu2asushuttles, and follow ASU Transit at http://cfo.asu.edu/pts.

-Additional information about FLASH, the West shuttle, the Polytechnic shuttle, and the U-Pass Program is available through the Commuter Options Services at 480/965–1072 and on the Commuter Options Program Web page.
+Additional information about FLASH, the West shuttle, the Polytechnic shuttle, the MAYO shuttle, and the U-Pass Program is available through the Commuter Options Services at 480/965–6124, option 3, and on the Commuter Options Program Web page.

 The FLASH service has connections to the Valley Metro bus system and light rail.